 We’re not huge theme park people.
-So, while Tiny Traveler does like playing with her dad’s big box of old Legos now and again, she doesn’t adore them.
-So we weren’t sure what we would make of Legoland, a place that seems created for people who really love both Legos and theme parks.
-But we were traveling in Southern California with a CityPass* card, which includes a one-day admission to this park, so we checked it out (Find out more and check CityPass prices).
+And while my daughter plays with Legos now and again, she doesn’t adore them.
+So we weren’t sure what we would make of Legoland, a place that is created for kids who really really love Legos.
+But we were traveling in Southern California with a CityPass* card, which includes a one-day admission to this park, so we checked it out.
+(Visiting Legoland?
+Read all about Southern California.)

 Baby You Can Drive My Car

-My daughter rode a few rides and even had a few favorites–in particular, one where kids drive their own cars around a scaled down street with stop lights and traffic signs.
+My daughter rode a few rides and particularly liked one where kids drive their own cars around a scaled down street with stop lights and traffic signs.
 But we mostly spent the day walking around the park looking for Lego statues and we had a lot of fun doing it.

 The engineers at Lego use the same blocks you and I do to build large, complicated and whimsical creations.
 Are they art?
 That’s arguable.
-It’s certainly creative and fun.
+They’re certainly creative and fun.
 It’s a good fallback activity if you are traveling with toddlers who are too small or teens who are too big for some of the other attractions.
 Here were some of our favorites.

 What would you build if you had this many Legos?